GoncaloGuedes/GoncaloGuedes/README.md

 # Hi there! 👋 I'm Gonçalo Guedes

 Welcome to my GitHub profile!
-I'm a Biomedical Engineer with a deep passion for data and machine learning algorithms.
+I'm a Machine Learning Engineer with a deep passion for data and machine learning algorithms.
 Here, I showcase my projects, experiments, and contributions to the world of data science.

 ## About Me
+- 👨🏽‍💻 Machine Learning Engineer at Cork Supply Portugal
 - 🎓 MSc in Biomedical Engineering
 - 💻 Data Enthusiast & Machine Learning Enthusiast
 - 🌟 Kaggle Enthusiast